 In response to a question from Senator Schickel, Dr. Nunnelley said money comes to the board from the fees paid by physicians and all allied health professionals for their registration.
 He added that, because complaints and reports of misconduct have increased in the past year, an addition investigator will be hired so that reports can be filed in a timely manner.
 In order to shut down pill mills, the inflow of drugs has to be stopped.
 National data bases to track prescribers have been helpful, and working with law enforcement in a team approach has made a difference in stopping this epidemic.

-In response to a question from Representative Keene, Dr. Nunnelley said that due to the technical nature of medical issues, 12 members of the 15 member board are doctors, the other three members are consumers.
-He added that the consumers were vital to the board in evaluating final restrictions.
+In response to a question from Representative Keene, Dr. Nunnelley said that due to the technical nature of medical issues, 12 members of the 15 member board are doctors, and the other three members are consumers.
+He said that the consumers are vital to the board in evaluating final restrictions.

 In response to a question from Representative Koenig, Dr. Nunnelley said the number of licensed doctors has stayed the same for the last five years, adding that in the last year the board has been unable determine how many of the doctors have retired but maintain their license.
-He added, regarding telemedicine, that if you are making a decision that alters the care of a patient in Kentucky you must have a Kentucky license.
+As for telemedicine, when making a decision that alters the care of a patient in Kentucky, the person must have a Kentucky license.

 In response to a question from Senator Carroll, Dr. Nunnelley said House Bill 1 increases the responsibility of not only the board but of the investigators.
 The board is hiring another investigator.
-If more are needed the board will take steps to do so.
-He added that the board is continuing to educate Kentucky doctors on the issue of over-prescribing pain medication.
+If more are needed, the board will take steps to do so.
+The board is continuing to educate Kentucky doctors on the issue of over-prescribing pain medication.
 There is a narrow line between the abuse of drugs and treating a patient with genuine pain.

-Senator Schickel said that the board did have a difficult job.
-Bad actors need to be sanctioned; however, when a patient has a disease like brain cancer a physician does need to be sure to prescribe sufficient pain medication.
-The KBML will be invited back again to keep the dialogue open on the topic of prescribing pain medication and the usefulness of pain clinics.
+Senator Schickel said the board has a difficult job.
+Bad actors should be sanctioned; however, when a patient has a disease like brain cancer, a physician must be sure to prescribe sufficient pain medication.
+KBML will be invited back to continue discussing the topic of prescribing pain medication and the usefulness of pain clinics.

 Senator Stein said the legislative intent of House Bill 1 should be discussed in another meeting.

-There being no further business to come before the committee, the meeting was adjourned at 11:31 AM.
+There being no further business, the meeting was adjourned at 11:31 AM.